Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 2. **ApplicationUrl**

     Base URL that will be used for generating RedirectUris for client application.
-This is required for enabling client authentication for use of exposed APIs (including access to Swagger) and the Engineering Tool.
+This is required for enabling client authentication for use of exposed APIs (including access to Swagger).
     Usually it would look like:

     > `<ApplicationName>.<Region>.cloudapp.azure.com`